rafed/rafed.github.io/content/authors/admin/_index.md

   url: https://brainstation-23.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include Software Engineering, Cybersecurity, Machine Learning and DevOps Lifecycle.
+bio: My interests include Software Engineering, DevOps Lifecycle, Cybersecurity and  Machine Learning.

 # Interests to show in About widget
 interests:
 - Software Engineering
+- DevOps Lifecycle
 - Cybersecurity
 - Machine Learning
-- DevOps Lifecycle

 # Education to show in About widget
 education: